User Management

 Configuration Steps:

-When users log in with this role, they will only see the permitted fields in the Discovery module:
+4. When users log in with this role, they will only see the permitted fields in the Discover module:

 Users Limit for Role